klaudio07/klaudio07/README.md

 **About Me**

-I am Experienced finance and business professional.
+I am an experienced finance and business professional.
 Driven Data Analyst with a passion for utilizing large complex data for telling an easy-to-understand story.
 Complete finisher, proactive as a team player and individually.
-Excels at solving complex problems.
-Interested in Risk, Financial Controlling and Accounting roles that aside financial expertise, demand strong data skills to solve complex problems in financial sector.
+Interested in solving complex problems especially in financial sector.

 **Top Technologies**